ChrisMarshallNY/ITCB-master/01-CBCentralManagerDelegate/README.md

 ### STEP TWO: Establish Our [`CBPeripheralDelegate`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate) Conformance

-We will need to establish four callbacks to manage the process of asking a question, and receiving the answer.
+We will need to establish five callbacks to manage the process of asking a question, and receiving the answer.

 #### Discovery Callbacks